Case Study

 The concept now presents a consistent value narrative from onboarding through plan evaluation.

-Help Center: support surfaces aligned with activation journey.
+Help Center redesign aligned with activation journey.

 5. Outcomes